Numerical simulation of solitary gravity waves on deep water with constant vorticity: Numerical simulations

-with arbitrary height $a$ and width $d$, not necessarily bound by the relation (\ref{bo_ad}).
-Velocity profile was prescribed according to (\ref{stat_kin_bc}), with the phase velocity $c$ computed by (\ref{bo_c}) for the soliton of the same height.
-In all experiments the global spatial period $L$ was at least $10^3$ times greater than the pulse width $d$.
+where a window function $W(x)$ was introduced to smooth a jump of derivatives at the ends of the global period.
+Height~$a$ and half-width at half-maximum~$d$ of the pulse were changed independently, without being necessarily bound by~(\ref{eq:bo_ad}).
+The velocity profile was prescribed according to~(\ref{eq:stat_kin_bc}), with the phase velocity~$c$ computed using~(\ref{eq:bo_c}) for the soliton of the same height~$a$.
+In all experiments, the global spatial period~$L=10^4\lambda_g$ was at least $10^2$~times greater than the initial pulse width~$d$.

-As a result of disintegration of a pulse (\ref{prt_prof}) one or multiple solitons were formed.
-An example of such process in Figure \ref{one_to_three} shows how disintegration of a pulse with the width more than 3 times greater than that of a Benjamin-Ono soliton of the same height leads to formation of three solitons and a package of oscillatory waves.
-Figure \ref{edges} shows how parameters of the generated solitons depend on parameters of the initial disturbance.
-A noteworthy feature of these results is that despite a wide range of initial parameters tested in our experiments, no waves higher than approximately $0.42\lambda_g$ have been generated.
-This fact may indicate that solitary waves with height $a > 0.42\lambda_g$ are unstable.
+As a result of disintegration of pulses~(\ref{prt_prof}) with various parameters, single or multiple solitary waves, as well as packages of oscillatory waves were typically formed.
+An example in figure~\ref{one_to_three} shows how the disintegration of a pulse with width more than three times greater than that of a BO soliton of the same height leads to formation of multiple solitons.
+Figure~\ref{edges} shows how parameters of generated waves depend on parameters of initial disturbance.
+A noteworthy feature of these results is that for a wide range of initial heights the disintegration products of pulses, whose parameters \emph{do} satisfy~(\ref{eq:bo_ad}), seem to accumulate in the vicinity of height~$0.42\lambda_g$ (which is also slightly less than the critical height).
+We did not conduct a parameter space study detailed enough to tell whether this is a general behaviour for a wider class of initial conditions.
+In figure~\ref{fig:sol_prm} half-widths at half-maximum $d$ of the formed solitary waves and their phase velocities $c$ are plotted against wave height; as the figure shows, parameters of generated waves are in reasonable agreement with with the parameters of stationary waves, obtained in Section~\ref{sec:stwave}.

-In Figure \ref{sol_prm} various characteristics of the obtained solitons, such as profile's half-width at half-maximum, surface curvature at the wave crest and phase velocity, are plotted against profile height.
-As the height increases, differences between the generated solitons and the solitons of the Benjamin-Ono equation become noticeable.
-The corresponding comparison is shown in Figure \ref{bo_prof_cmp}, where soliton profiles of different heights are compared to Lorentzian pulses having same height and same asymptotic at long distances from the crest.
-One can see that the obtained solitons have narrower and sharper crests.
-Since the Lorentz profile from the two-parameter family (\ref{bo_lorentz}) is uniquely determined by its height and asymptotic at infinity, no adjustment of parameters $(a,d)$ can eliminate the observed discrepancy.

-The Figure \ref{edges} also shows that even with the initial conditions close to a Benjamin-Ono soliton, it can be difficult to predict the characteristics of solitons that will eventually be formed.
-On the other hand, the procedure described in the subsection \ref{sec:fit} yields approximate wave profiles that propagate almost without change.
-The characteristics of approximate profiles are plotted in Figure \ref{sol_prm} with solid lines.
-These results are in a good agreement with the values observed in the simulations of pulse disintegration.